 Grant has been a GP for over 30 years and is a principal at Blackburn Clinic, a large Melbourne metropolitan practice.
-He has a career long interest in medical education and particularly General Practice education.
+He has a career long interest in medical education and particularly general practice education.

 Grant has a practical knowledge of general practice training at all levels drawn from his experience being a GP registrar (then known as a ‘trainee’) with the RACGP, time as a medical educator with the RACGP, working in the Department of Family Medicine at Monash University and having been a GP supervisor for over 20 years.
-Grant has served as a Board Director for EVGPT and also for VMA, a previous training provider in Metropolitan Melbourne.
+Grant has served as a Board Director for EV and also for VMA, a previous training provider in metropolitan Melbourne.

 Grant believes a vibrant general practice community is the foundation of great health care.
 It is his belief that the apprenticeship model of general practice teaching is the most appropriate model for developing high quality general practitioners.

-Grant is a passionate GP and brings practical clinical experience to the board and can champion registrars, supervisors and practices in a changing environment.
+Grant is a passionate GP and brings practical clinical experience to the Board and can champion registrars, supervisors and practices in a changing environment.

-Dr Tilak Dissanayake graduated from Monash University in 1994 and then embarked on a surgical career at Alfred and Austin Hospitals, before making the decision to move into rural medicine in 2001.
+Dr Tilak Dissanayake graduated from Monash University in 1994 and then embarked on a surgical career at the Alfred and Austin Hospitals, before making the decision to move into rural medicine in 2001.